2016 Crescent Vårgårda UCI Women's WorldTour

+The 2016 Crescent Vårgårda Women's WorldTour races joined the new UCI Women's WorldTour for 2016, with the team time trial held on 19 August, and the road race held on 21 August.

+2016 Crescent Women World Tour Vårgårda Team time trial

-The 2016 Crescent Women World Cup Vårgårda Team time trial was the ninth edition of the now famous women's team time trial event - the Vårgårda Team time trial.
-It also featured as the 14th round of the 2016 UCI Women's WorldTour.
+The 2016 Crescent Women World Tour Vårgårda Team time trial was the ninth edition of the women's team time trial event – the Vårgårda Team time trial.
+It featured as the 14th round of the 2016 UCI Women's WorldTour.

+Taking place over a 42.5 km course, the race was won by the team.